srabosthyprama/My-Data-Analytics-Portfolio/Power BI Projects/Pizza Sales Report/Analysis-Dashboard/Readme.md

 These should be treated as **business hypotheses**, not confirmed causes, unless additional external data is available.

-## 🍕 Large-Size Preference
+## Large-Size Preference

 Large pizzas may be attractive because they are suitable for sharing and can provide better perceived value for families or groups.

-This could explain why Large pizzas significantly outperform X-Large and XX-Large sizes.
+This could help explain why Large pizzas significantly outperform X-Large and XX-Large sizes.

-## ⏰ Lunch & Dinner Peaks
+## Lunch and Dinner Peaks

 The concentration of orders around **12:00 PM** and **5:00–6:00 PM** is consistent with common lunch and post-work/dinner purchasing behavior.

 ---

-# ⚠️ Business Risks & Opportunities
+# Business Risks and Opportunities

-## 1. 📦 Inventory Waste
+## 1. Inventory Waste

 Extremely low demand for **X-Large and XX-Large** pizzas may result in unnecessary inventory requirements.